-Regional Quotient of South Atlantic Snowy Grouper Landings
+Regional Quotient of South Atlantic Snowy Grouper Commercial Landings

-Figures 3.4.1 and 3.4.2 respectively depict the distribution of commercial landings and associated ex-vessel value of landings among the fifteen communities in the South Atlantic with the greatest share of snowy grouper landings during the time-series.
+Figures 3.4.1 and 3.4.2 depict the distribution of commercial landings and associated ex-vessel value of landings among the fifteen communities in the South Atlantic with the greatest share of snowy grouper landings during the time-series.
 Each distribution is expressed here as a regional quotient, or the share of community landings and ex-vessel values divided by landings and values for the overall region.
 Communities are presented in the graphic based on a ranking of average landings and average values over the period of interest.
+Data derive from the SEFSC Community ALS File (accessed May 2022).

-As can be discerned from Figure 3.4.1, commercial participants based in Key West collectively account for the greatest proportion of community-specific snowy grouper landings during 2019 and throughout much of the time-series, followed closely by fishery participants in the towns of Supply in southeastern North Carolina and Little River in northeastern South Carolina.
-Of note, captains and crew operating from Supply and Little River travel many scores of ocean miles to reach suitable snowy grouper fishing grounds, whereas those operating from the Keys reach suitable grounds after relatively little travel time at sea.
+As can be discerned from Figure 3.4.1, commercial vessels operating from Key West collectively account for the greatest proportion of community-specific snowy grouper landings during the time-series.
+However, commercial vessels operating from the town of Supply in southeastern North Carolina vie closely with Key West during the time-series and account for the bulk of landings in 2019.
+Of note, captains and crew operating from ports in southeast North Carolina and northeast South Carolina travel many scores of ocean miles to reach suitable snowy grouper fishing grounds, whereas those operating from the Keys reach suitable grounds after relatively little travel time at sea.

-Figure 3.4.1 Distribution of regional landings among the top South Atlantic commercial snowy grouper landings communities: 2015 through 2019.
-Source: SEFSC, Community ALS 2019
+Figure 3.4.1 Distribution of regional landings.
+Top South Atlantic commercial snowy grouper landings communities: 2015 through 2019.
+Source: SEFSC, Community ALS File.

-Figure 3.4.2 Distribution of regional landings value among the top South Atlantic commercial snowy grouper landings communities: 2015 through 2019.
-Source: SEFSC, Community ALS 2019
+Figure 3.4.2 Distribution of regional landings value.
+Top South Atlantic commercial snowy grouper landings communities: 2015 through 2019.
+Source: SEFSC, Community ALS File.

 Community Engagement & Reliance: South Atlantic Commercial Snowy Grouper Fishery As depicted in Figure 3.4.3, the Florida community of Key West, along with the North Carolina communities of Beaufort, Morehead City, Wanchese, and Wilmington score highly in terms of relative extent of engagement in the South Atlantic snowy grouper fishery.
-The measure of engagement provided here is a generalizable composite indicator based on: (a) pounds of fish landed by the local commercial fleets-in this case, pounds averaged over the time series, (b) associated ex-vessel revenue (as presented above), and (c) the number of commercial fishery participants and seafood dealers present in a given community (in 2018).
+The measure of engagement provided here is a generalizable composite indicator based on: (a) pounds of fish landed by the local commercial fleets-in this case, pounds averaged over the time series, (b) associated ex-vessel revenue (as presented above), and (c) the number of commercial fishery participants and seafood dealers present in a given community.
 Readers may consult Jacob et al. (2013), Jepson and Colburn (2013), and Hospital and Leong 2021 for discussion of the underlying rationale and approach for using indicators to assess local engagement in and reliance on regional marine fisheries.
 The measure of reliance used here incorporates the same variables noted above, divided by the total local population figure.
 Both measures are useful means for indicating where any prospective effects of snowy grouper management actions are likely to be experienced.
 Notably, the Florida community of Key West far exceeds the one standard deviation threshold for engagement in South Atlantic commercial fisheries, and the North Carolina community of Wanchese scores above the threshold for local reliance on regional commercial fisheries.
 The latter measure suggests limited local economic alternatives to the fishing and seafood industry in Wanchese, a rural waterfront town of some 1,522 residents (U.S. Census Bureau 2020a).
 Five unlimited commercial snapper grouper permits were held by Wanchese residents during 2019.